YetiForceCompany/YetiForcePortal2Languages/README.md

-# YetiForcePortal2 | YetiForce Customer Portal - The Language Package
+# YetiForcePortal2 | The Language Package

 YetiForce Customer Portal is available in many different languages and they all can be found in our project at [Crowdin](https://crowdin.com/project/yetiforceportal2).